 I did a bread pudding lately with some chocolate (and, had I not used unsweetened, maybe I would be willing to suggest it but no. though, you know, my friends still loved it).
 Luckily the flaws in it were only my thoughts and the fruit topping I made for it was sweet and delicious.

-s.
+It's such a simple and homey dish, super comfy, and absolutely delicious.
 I have eaten some it straight from the dish, fridge door still open, hoping no one catches me.
 I have witnessed people eat half a baking dish in one sitting.
 I have eaten it before it is even cooked, just bits of soaked bread, before finally submitting to the logic of cooking it.

 I am so in love with bread pudding.